MelissaEPFL/Popelitical/index.md

 ![image](output/Top_lexical_fields_each_category.jpg)

-Those first results are make a lot of sense as they show that our two political categories often talk about government, business, leader, politics and law while the pope prefers to talk about religion, divine and worship-related topics.
+Those first results make a lot of sense as they show that our two political categories often talk about government, business, leader, politics and law while the pope prefers to talk about religion, divine and worship-related topics.
 As an example, the worship lexical field score increases when the pope uses words such as : "pray", "lord", "bless", "glory" or "cult".
 At the bottom of the graph, we find the most rarely used lexical fields with notably the exotic, smell and ugliness lexical fields.

-### Do the lexical fields of the Pope correlate with those of the two parties?
-Then, we further investigate the correlation in the use of lexical fields between each group.
+We can also note that the Pope is a true saint as he never uses swearing words!

+## Do they talk about similar topics?

+As a next analysis, we wanted to determine how similar or different the usage of lexical fields was across our three groups.
+One first simple idea consisted in computing the correlation matrix (Pearson's correlation coefficient) of the 200 mean lexical fields scores of our three categories.

 <img src="output/Correlation_matrix_each_category.jpg" width="60%" height="60%">

-The lexical fields between Republicans and Democrats are highly correlated (0.94).
-This seems consistent because even though the two parties approach issues differently and have different opinions, they both most likely use very political language.
-In contrast, the Pope's lexical fields correlate poorly with those of both political parties, but slightly more with those of the Republicans (0.45) than those of the Democrats (0.39).
+The lexical fields scores of the Republicans and Democrats are very strongly correlated (0.94).
+This could be due to the fact that even though the two parties have different opinions, they allocate similar importance to the same topics.
+On the other hand, the Pope's lexical fields scores correlate more modestly with those of of the Democrats and Repuclicans.
+From this measure, he seems to be slightly closer from the Republicans (0.45) than from the Democrats (0.39).

-{% include radar_chart_features.html %}

 ### What are the most shared topics between the groups?